beatrizcpbarbosa/CountriesAPI/README.md

 - [x] Filter countries by region
 - [x] Click on a country to see more detailed information on a separate page
 - [x] Click through to the border countries on the detail page
-- [ ] Dark mode is still in progress

 ### Built with